 When she went limp on my lap, I knew she was gone.
 No more struggling.
 No need to take her to the vet, wondering if she knew what was happening.
 And feeling like I was ‘killing’ her (even though I believe in euthanasia for the sake of the dog).
 No more of the agonal (or difficult) breathing.
 No more wondering when enough was enough.
 No more of the up and down roller coaster of watching her have hard periods of time when she seemed to be going downhill very quickly, but then have her bounce back, and being alert and curious the whole time.

 She went naturally.
 She died in my arms.
 She knew I was with her.
 She didn’t have to endure the stress of a car ride to the vet (it had become difficult for her because the excitement of being in the car made her breathing more labored).
+And she would get SO cold, from the marked weight loss of that final few weeks.

-But I wanted more time with her.
+I wanted more time with her.
 It was 2:45p.m. when she took her last breath, and the crematory closed at 4:00… I’d called them around 3:00 p.m., and they were waiting.
 Dad was on his way to drive me over there.
 But I just wanted to hold her for a while longer.
 She was my only friend that I had contact with other than online.
 She was my life.
 And she was gone… I just wanted a few more minutes.
 Handing her over to the pet crematory staff (who were VERY compassionate and handled her very gently) was horrendous.
 Shifting her from my arms to his was agonizing.
 She was obviously lifeless, and yet it felt like I was giving part of my life away to death.

 I can’t get these last minutes out of my head.
 I do still remember her quirky, funny times, but losing her hurts like salt in an open wound, in my heart.
 I knew the end result of canine heart failure, and I knew those last two weeks were winding down to the end… but it also felt like part of me went with her.
 Having such little contact with other people (because of the disability and physical limitations) made my relationship with Mandy so different.
 And she was special (as I know all pet owners feel about their babies 😉 ).
 Her understanding of what I told her was eerie and made her like having ‘someone’ here.
 Before becoming disabled, my other dogs were amazing parts of my life- and I loved them deeply…yet I had contact with people at school and/or work during their lives.
 Maybe I became too dependent on Mandy.
 I don’t know.
 I just know that this time was different.